 - It increases the risks of cardiovascular disease and stroke.

 - It decreases immune system functioning.

 - It decreases bone density and increases risks for broken bones (it also increases fall-risks).

-- Though late onset older adults can experience a wide range of serious health consequences, those who seek treatment can expect excellent outcomes.
-Though a lifetime of heavy drinking can cause irreversible cognitive damage, for those who started later in life, this damage is almost entirely reversible.
+- Though late-onset older adults can experience a wide range of serious health consequences, those who seek treatment can expect excellent outcomes.
+Though a lifetime of heavy drinking can bring about irreversible cognitive damage, for those who started later in life, this damage is almost entirely reversible.

-- Treatment doesn’t have to a ‘big deal’ to make a big difference.
-May late onset problem drinkers respond very well to brief counseling sessions or to motivational interviewing.
+- Treatment doesn’t have to be a ‘big deal’ to make a big difference.
+Many late-onset problem drinkers respond very well to brief counseling sessions or motivational interviewing.